Commitment Ceremonies in Sydney for Overseas Couples

 • Will you stay close to Charlie to the best of your ability?
 We will

-• Will you help to guide him through life healthfully and happily?
+• Will you help guide him through life healthfully and happily?
 We will

-With this in mind, will you help to offer Charlie a broad and balanced view of life, We will
+• Will you help offer Charlie a broad and balanced view of life?
+We will

 Conclusion